Skip to Content

 • Has any amount of a Schedule I or II controlled substance (except marijuana) in their system

 What's important to note about Minnesota's DWI law is that a person may be charged with the offense if they were in "physical control" of a vehicle.
 To be in "physical control" means to have the ability to start the car without much difficulty.
 In other words, if someone is near their stopped vehicle and the keys are in the ignition or can easily be inserted there, they may be charged with a DWI.
 Thus, it's not only driving while intoxicated that's a crime.
+Additionally, having an understanding of how "physical control" is interpreted in court can be pivotal in your defense strategy, as it broadens the scope of activity deemed illegal under DWI laws.

 It is possible to be charged with DWI while operating the following: